 Many of the accommodations on KIIS programs offer students free internet and/or WiFi.
 The quality at some locales is better than others.
 Be aware that using your U.S. cell phone abroad can be costly.
-If you bring your cell phone, it is a good idea to disable your internet roaming and 3G/4G capabilities; if you do not, you may incur aubstantial roaming/data charges even if you do not use the internet.
+If you bring your cell phone, it is a good idea to disable your internet roaming and 4G capabilities; if you do not, you may incur aubstantial roaming/data charges even if you do not use the internet.
 An affordable (often free) alternative is only to use your phone's WiFi capabilities while abroad.
-KIIS students and faculty have also found Pic Cell Wireless to be a cost-effective cell phone option while abroad.
+Some participants also recommend purchasing a host-country cellphone once abroad.

-Faculty: want to teach on a KIIS summer program?
+Faculty: want to teach on a KIIS summer or winter program?

-The KIIS Summer faculty application deadline is March 1 for the summer of the following year (e.g. the faculty deadline for Summer 2014 is March 1, 2013).
-Click here for more info about teaching on a KIIS Summer program.
+The KIIS Summer programs faculty application deadline is March 1 for the summer of the following year (e.g. the faculty deadline for Summer 2018 programs is March 1, 2017).
+The KIIS Winter programs faculty application deadline is November 15 (e.g. the faculty deadline for Winter 2017-2018 programs is November 15, 2016) Click here for more info about teaching on a KIIS Summer or Winter program.
 Click to apply.

 Faculty flight reimbursement info?